szabgab/slides/google-gcp/intro.md

 {id: snapshots}

 * Compute Engine / Snapshots
-* Create a snapshot based on the disk of VM (which is off)
+* Create a snapshot based on the disk of VM (which is running)

+* Scheduled snapshot creation

 ## Extra disk